-Members of our immigration team have been recognized for their work in immigration law by Chambers Global®, Chambers USA®, Super Lawyers®, Best Lawyers®, the National Law Journal, the American Immigration Lawyers Association (AILA), Leading Lawyers, Arizona Business Magazine, DBusiness Magazine, the Texas Lawyer, Who’s Who Legal in Corporate Immigration, and HOUR Detroit Magazine.
+Members of our immigration team have been recognized for their work in immigration law by Chambers Global®, Chambers USA®, Super Lawyers®, Best Lawyers®, the National Law Journal, the American Immigration Lawyers Association (AILA), Leading Lawyers, Arizona Business Magazine, DBusiness Magazine, Texas Lawyer, Who’s Who Legal in Corporate Immigration, Manage HR, and HOUR Detroit Magazine.

 The immigration team not only works to hone a cutting edge knowledge of immigration law and policy but, in addition, works behind the scenes as to immigration legislation and policy.
 For example, in 2014, Practice Group Co-Chair Kathleen Campbell Walker was award the AILA Founder’s Award, which is awarded from time to time to the person or entity having the most substantial impact on the field of immigration law or policy.

 Immigrant and Nonimmigrant Visas: We regularly assist businesses and their new hires in obtaining a variety of immigrant and nonimmigrant visas in addition to helping them pursue permanent residence, U.S. citizenship, and naturalization.
 We also advise clients on the types of visas to best serve their needs for foreign and domestic operations, mergers, acquisitions, corporate restructurings and divestitures, and maintaining work authorizations of foreign nationals.
 We prepare various petitions and applications on behalf of our clients and strategize solutions encompassing the various components of admission to the U.S. (e.g. consular, ports of entry, and status upon admission) as well as paths to permanent residence, if desired.
 Some of the typical nonimmigrant categories are:

 • E-1/E-2 Treaty Traders and Investors